Miguel-Andres/Miguel-Andres/README.md

 ## Topicality

 - 🔭 I’m currently working on get my first job ...
-- 🌱 I’m currently learning JavaScript Advanced,TypeScript, Test and ReactJs ...-
+- 🌱 I’m currently learning JavaScript Advanced, Test and Next.js...-
 - 🤔 I'am looking for challenge recommendations from companies to study ...

 - 📫 How to reach me: 🔗https://www.linkedin.com/in/miguelandres-sp/ ...